aurbac/amplify-quicksight-dashboard-embedded/README.md

 module.exports = app
 ```

-Identify your **AuthRole** assigned to your Identity Pool and assign the following inline policy.
+Identify your **AuthRole** assigned to your Cognito Identity Pool and add the following inline policy.

 ``` json
 {